Configuration

 Lane And Adapter Options

-Production code usually has more adapter configuration:
+Production code usually has more adapter configuration.
+Use Postgres polling when workers should poll Postgres directly:

 import { SQSClient } from '@aws-sdk/client-sqs'